suryadipnag/openstack-vim-driver/README.md

 Please read the following guides to get started with the VIM Driver:

+## Developer

+- [Developer Docs](./developer_docs/index.md) - docs for developers to install the driver from source or run the unit tests

+## User

-- [Install for Python](./docs/install.md) - install the driver from source or production distribution (for use with python)
+- [Install for Python](./docs/install.md) - install the driver with python
 - [Run](./docs/run.md) - install and run docker/helm chart versions of the driver
 - [Deployment Locations](./docs/deployment_locations.md) - details the properties expected by this driver on a Deployment Location
 - [Supported Tosca](./docs/supported_tosca.md) - details on supported infrastructure types